jtyreman/changelog-to-react-component-ts/README.md

 # Usage

-1. Add this package to your dependencies: `npm install --save-dev changelog-to-html`
+1. Add this package to your dependencies: `npm install --save-dev changelog-to-react-component-ts`.
-2. Add `"changelog-to-html": "changelog-to-html"` to your `package.json` `scripts`.
+2. Add `"changelog-to-react-component-ts": "changelog-to-react-component-ts"` to your `package.json` `scripts`.
+3. Run `yarn changelog-to-react-component-ts`.
+####
+4. Flags
+ - --regenerateCss  set to false if you have a custom css style.
+ - --outputDirectoryPath default set to src/components/Changelog
+ - --markdownChangelogPath default path of CHANGELOG.md file default is CHANGELOG.md

-You can get the command help by running `npm run changelog-to-html -- --help`.
+You can get the command help by running `yarn run changelog-to-html -- --help`.

 # Acknowledgements

-This is a modified version of https://github.com/activeviam/changelog-to-html - I wanted a react component not necessarily a stand alone static site.
+This is a modified version of https://github.com/TylerAHolden/changelog-to-react-component - I wanted a Typescript react component